What to do after a car accident

 If you need to report an accident or require recovery during our opening hours call 01206 771 751.
 If you need help outside our opening hours, call assist on 01206 771752 who will ask for your policy number.

 What happens when I report a car accident?

 When you message us to report the accident we will need to take as much information as possible about the incident and the details of all parties involved.
 This is why you should always gather as much information as possible at the time.
 Based on the information provided we can discuss the options available to you.

 What happens after I’ve registered a claim?

-When you call us to report the incident, you will be assigned a dedicated claims handler.
+When you get in touch with us to report the incident, you’ll be assigned a dedicated claims handler.
 We understand that any type of car accident, even small bumps, can be stressful and confusing, especially if it’s your first time.
 The person you speak to will be there to guide you through the process of making a claim and answer any questions you may have.

 Our temporary car insurance is fully comprehensive, so if you’re in an accident, both you and the person/s in the accident will be covered.
 You can borrow a car or insure your own from 1 hour to 30 days and be on the road in minutes.